michellephung/CSVtoCloudant/readme.md

 - Incorrect Name or Password or Database
 - CORS is not enabled user's account

-Please Note:
+Note the following:

 1. Currently, loading feedback (green text) will change to 'Success', after the first successful document is loaded into Cloudant.

-2. Document id's will be UUID.
+2. Document \_id's will be UUID.

-To Do:
+To Do

 1. Remove 'database' field from page 1, then on page 2, add dropdown for which database you want to load docs into